 Yosemite Bicycle Shop opened in January 2001 by Rick Garner in Oakhurst, CA, just south of Yosemite National Park.
-I have been coming to Bass Lake and the Sierra Nevada Foothills and mountains for most of my life, enjoying the hiking, cycling, swimming, kayaking, fishing, horseback riding and other activities available here.
-I finally decided it was time to make my home here.
+I just moved my store to 1628 Crow Creek Dr. in Oakdale, CA. our new phone # is 559-760-5619.
+We have family and 4 grandkids in the Modesto area and finally decided it was time to make my home here.

 I have been in the bicycle business since 1972, when my brother Mike and I opened Garner's Pro Bike Shop in Redwood City, Ca. (San Francisco Bay Area).
 In 1973, I started building bicycle frames and in 1978, I started building all terrain bikes (later to be called mountain bikes).
 We started the Sequoia Cycling Club a year later and promoted many bike races.
 In 1974, My brother and I were among the very first Specialized bicycle dealers in the world and were involved in the founding of Specialized Bicycle Components Co. and helped Mike Sinyard develop the first production mountain bike in the world (the Stumpjumper).
 In 1975-1976, I was the district representative for the U.S. Cycling Federation.
 In 1975, when I promoted the California State Championships that I went to Caltrans for a moving road closure permit for the road race championships.
 It was a surprise to them because they had never issued one to a bike race before even though bike races had been held in the state long before I started promoting them.
 The time trial course that I chose that year near Sierraville, Ca. is still being used today for the state championships.